Kiratpur Sahib: Gurdwara Patal Puri

 This Gurdwara, on the banks of the Sutlej, is situated near the railway tracks and is the place where many Sikhs take the ashes of their deceased to be immersed in the river.
-Guru Hargobind in 1644 as well as Guru Har Rai ji in 1661 were cremated here.
+Guru Hargobind in 1644, as well as Guru Har Rai in 1661, were both cremated here.
 The ashes of Guru Harkrishan were brought from Delhi and immersed here in 1664.
+The gurdwara suffered from long queues during the COVID-19 pandemic.

 Gurdwara Babangarh Sahib

 Bhai Jaita (Jiwan Singh after baptism), in defiance of the Mughal authorities had managed to escape with the martyred head of the 9th Guru Sri Guru Tegh Bahadur from Delhi after his martyrdom in 1675.

 It was first rested here.
 From Gurdwara Teer Sahib the 6th Guru had revealed Gurdwara Patal-Puri by shooting an arrow.

 The 7th Guru was cremated at Patal Puri and ashes of the 8th Guru were immersed in river Satluj nearby.

 Gurdwara Baba Gurditta is located on a hill close by.